 This time it was a little too late since most of the bees had left.
 This time for good!!
 We cleaned the frames from the hive and removed all of the infected combs.
 Our hive is a ten frame hive and we found two and half that were infected.
 The rest were in good shape with a nice amount of raw honey to be harvested.
 We ended with a quart jar of raw honey!

 It was time for us to decide if we wanted to start over AGAIN or wait until we made our move to our property in Tennessee.
-The decision was easy that we would spend our time preparing for our upcoming move and try again once we were settled.
+With our move getting closer and so much left to be done in preparation, the decision was easy even if it didn’t make us happy.
+For the time being, our beekeeping efforts would be put on hold, and we’d start against once settled on our homestead.